will-cesar/node-api-jwt-authentication/notes.md

     - [nodemon](https://www.npmjs.com/package/nodemon) - `npm i --save-dev nodemon` - create a server to run the app
 - Create a script command inside the `package.json` to start the application. `"start": "nodemon app.js"`
 - Create a `app.js` file to be the start file
+- Create a `.env` file to register the informations